outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to examples

+      - basic example of interface query filters:
+        - to come up with the idea of a 'encryption' algorithm, you could follow the path: 'security' -> 'obscurity' -> 'randomness' -> 'maps with many variables' by applying the interface query 'what is relevant to (input)?'
+        - this query would identify other things as well, such as 'anonymity' as a solution to the question 'what is relevant to (security)'
+        - how would you filter out these alternate possible solutions, so that your interface query results in a reduced set of solutions to traverse?
+        - 'finding high-variation variables' (like obscurity and anonymity) is a filter that is already applied
+        - what other filters can be used?
+          - 'interactivity' filters can identify structures that are 'interactive' ('randomness' and 'interactions of many variables' are 'interactive' in the sense of being 'causally adjacent', as one can produce the other, similarly 'maps' and 'many variables' are interactive bc one can be used as an input to the other)
+          - 'useful intent' filters can identify structures that are likely or defined to fulfill an intent (intents such as 'create randomness' which structures like 'many variables' are adjacently useful for, given the structural similarity between these indicated in the central limit theorem
+          - 'cross-interface' filters with 'similarity' filters can identify other useful structures like 'structural similarities' between & across interfaces, like how concepts are related, some concepts are 'equivalent alternates' to each other (like 'anonymity and obscurity' and 'randomness and complexity'), and how there are structures such as 'maps' and 'many variables' that have a similarity to structures on other interfaces like the concept of 'randomness'
+        - these filters represent useful structures (structures that are generally useful to solve problems, optionally in some specific format), so identifying all useful structures will give you the set of useful interface query filters
+          - other filters include 'commonness' and 'adjacency' and 'resistance to known limitations/rules' and 'high variation representation' as filters of possible solutions, as these are both useful structures that decompose high degrees of variation (complex variation in some complex problematic difference)

+      - how to come up with a possible structure of the universe such as a 'donut' shape to test a new theory
+        - the 'concentric circles' of the 'system layer diagram' combined with the 'basic manifold shape example' and the 'reason why this might occur such as the evolution of interaction levels that matter' are cross-interface structures, that when combined form a possible new theory to connect the limitations of the universe with legitimate possible shapes
+        - connecting other possible shapes with reasons why it could be useful (or another structure of truth) and other interface structures like system interface structures (like 'system context') is a useful way to come up with alternate shapes (like 'universe shapes that are the most interactive and stable with other universe shapes')

       - example of logical fallacies like the rarity of simple rules, as everything is a simple transformation away from something else
         - such simple rules often reflect other simple rules like 'a simple rule is representable with more complex structures (like an infinite sequence)'